 Location (g) - Between the right end of the Awning and the right Arm, on the stud nearest to the right end.

 3. On the chalk line you have marked on the house, mark the left and right ends of the Awning (points 1 and 5 in Figure 1).

-Note: All Awnings measure 3" wider than their defined size.
-For example, a 16' Awning measures 16' 3" (195") from left to right.
+Note: With the exception of the 10' Awning, which measures 123" left to right, all other Awnings measure like their defined size.
+For example, a 12' Awning measures 144" from left to right.